jbferet/prospect/paper/paper.md

 The main inversion procedure is called with the function `Invert_PROSPECT`, which minimizes a merit function defined by `Merit_PROSPECT_RMSE` as default option.

-Part or all parameters defined in Table \ref{table:1} can be assessed.
+Part or all parameters from Table \ref{table:1} can be assessed.
-Parameters assess from PROSPECT inversion are defined with a list defined a input in `Parms2Estimate`.
+Parameters assessed from PROSPECT inversion are defined with an input list, `Parms2Estimate`.
-The default parameterization of PROSPECT inversion assesses all parameters, including the N structure parameter and all chemical constituents listed in Table \ref{table:1} except BROWN.
+The default parameterization of PROSPECT inversion leads to the assessment of all parameters listed in Table \ref{table:1} except BROWN.
-BROWN which can also be assessed by setting `Est_Brown_Pigments = TRUE` as input for `Invert_PROSPECT`.
+BROWN can be assessed during inversion (if working with senescent leaves) by setting `Est_Brown_Pigments = TRUE` as input for `Invert_PROSPECT`.
-The value of unassessed parameters is then defined in `InitValues`.
+The value of unassessed parameters is set in `InitValues`.

 ```r
 # Assess all parameters using PROSPECT inversion applied to full spectral data